Complex Structures for Klein-Gordon Theory on Globally Hyperbolic Spacetimes: Natural Complex Structures

 where the self-adjoint operator $H_V$ (see Equation~(\ref{hv})) is

-The complex structure (see Equation~(\ref{csm})) defined by the solutions for $A$ and $Y$ is an anti-self-adjoint operator and an automorphism on the Hilbert space $W_V^{2s+1}(\Sigma, {\mu})\times W_V^{2s}(\Sigma, {\mu})$.
-This space is a product of Sobolev spaces defined by powers of the operator $H_V$. \end{theorem} \begin{proof} Since $f=0$ (see Equation~(\ref{eq:kgt})), the first commutator Equation~(\ref{me5}) is equal to zero,
+The complex structure (see Equation~(\ref{csm})) defined by the solution given by $Y$ is an anti-self-adjoint operator and an automorphism on the Hilbert space $W_V^{2s+1}(\Sigma, {\mu})\times W_V^{2s}(\Sigma, {\mu})$.
+This space is a product of Sobolev spaces defined by powers of the operator $H_V$. \end{theorem} \begin{proof} Since $f=0$ Conservation equation~(\ref{me3}) reduces to

-and therefore the operator $Z$ commutes with $Y$.\footnote{Since the operator $Y^2$ is a bounded self-adjoint operator its unique square root $Y$ commutes with all operators that commute with the respective operator $Y^2$ \cite[Chapter~VII, Theorem~2]{RNF}.
-For a generalization of this important theorem to the unbounded case see \cite{sr3}. } We use the commutator relation in Conservation equation~(\ref{me4}) and we have for $Z$,